-Pro forma basic and diluted net income (loss) per share have been computed to give effect to the conversion of our preferred stock into common stock and preferred stock warrants.
+Pro forma basic and diluted net income (loss) per share have been computed to give effect to the conversion of our preferred stock into common stock and preferred stock warrants into common stock warrants as of the beginning of the period presented or the original issuance date, if later.
 Undistributed earnings allocated to participating securities represents the portion of net income, net of the effect of the conversion of our preferred stock warrants, allocated to participating securities on an as-converted basis assuming conversion of our preferred stock.
 After conversion of the preferred securities, only shares issued upon the early exercise of options subject to repurchase and unvested restricted shares are considered to be participating securities because holders of such shares have non-forfeitable dividend rights in the event of our declaration of a dividend for common shares.
 In addition, the pro forma share amounts include the effect of share-based compensation awards with vesting upon a qualifying event as previously defined.
-Share-based compensation expense related to these awards is excluded from this pro forma presentation since we would not have recorded a significant amount of share-based compensation expense related to these awards if the qualifying event had occurred on January 31, 2012 as these awards also require vesting over a service condition, which is four years.
+Share-based compensation expense associated with these awards is excluded from this pro forma presentation.
+Had the qualifying event occurred on April 30, 2012, we would have recorded \$482,000 (unaudited) of share-based compensation expense on that date related to these awards.
 The following table shows our calculation of pro forma basic and diluted net income (loss) per share (in thousands, except per share data):

-Year Ended July 31, 2011 Six Months Ended January 31, 2012 Net income (loss) used to compute pro forma net income (loss) per share: Net income (loss) \$ (12,528) \$ 4,540 Change in fair value of preferred stock warrant liability 1,577 958 Less: undistributed earning allocated to participating securities (269) Pro forma net income (loss) attributable to common stockholders, basic (10,951) 5,229 Reallocation of income attributable to participating securities 22 Pro forma net income (loss) attributable to common stockholders, diluted \$ (10,951) \$ 5,251 Weighted-average shares used to compute pro forma net income (loss) per share: Weighted-average shares used to compute basic net income (loss) per share, basic 14,201 16,948 Pro forma adjustment to reflect assumed conversion of redeemable convertible preferred stock 41,084 41,123 Weighted-average shares used to compute pro forma net income (loss) per share, basic 55,285 58,071 Weighted-average effect of potentially dilutive securities: Employee stock options and preferred stock warrants - 5,644 Weighted-average shares used to compute pro forma net income (loss) per share, diluted 55,285 63,715 Pro forma net income (loss) per share attributable to common stockholders: Basic \$ (0.20) \$ 0.09 Diluted \$ (0.20) \$ 0.08
+Year Ended July 31, 2011 Nine Months Ended April 30, 2012 (unaudited) Net income (loss) used to compute pro forma net income (loss) per share: Net income (loss) \$ (12,528) \$ 5,336 Change in fair value of preferred stock warrant liability 1,577 958 Less: undistributed earning allocated to participating securities (292) Pro forma net income (loss) attributable to common stockholders, basic (10,951) 6,002 Reallocation of income attributable to participating securities 25 Pro forma net income (loss) attributable to common stockholders, diluted \$ (10,951) \$ 6,027 Weighted-average shares used to compute pro forma net income (loss) per share: Weighted-average shares used to compute basic net income (loss) per share, basic 14,201 17,238 Pro forma adjustment to reflect assumed conversion of redeemable convertible preferred stock 41,084 41,183 Weighted-average shares used to compute pro forma net income (loss) per share, basic 55,285 58,421 Weighted-average effect of potentially dilutive securities: Employee stock options and preferred stock warrants 5,907 Weighted-average shares used to compute pro forma net income (loss) per share, diluted 55,285 64,328 Pro forma net income (loss) per share attributable to common stockholders: Basic \$ (0.20) \$ 0.10 Diluted \$ (0.20) \$ 0.09